Research & Publications

 - MBBSAga Khan University (1998)

-- Burial Site Surveillance in PakistanKarachi, Pakistan; New Haven, United States 2021To use burial ground surveillance to accurately estimate access mortality due to COVID-19.
+- COVID-19 Burial Site Surveillance to Measure Excess Mortality-PakistanKarachi, Pakistan; New Haven, United States 2021To use burial ground surveillance to accurately estimate access mortality due to COVID-19.

 - Comprehensively Profiling Social Mixing Patterns in Workplace Settings to Model Pandemic Influenza Transmission – Supplement HCWNew Haven, United States 2020We will collect and analyze contact data, in health care settings in the United States, in order to better parameterize infectious disease models, and thus assess the effectiveness of various health care workplace social distancing strategies in reducing or slowing the transmission of pandemic influenza.